About:

 alyssa faye

-I am a movement artist, relaying action through practices of choreographing, directing, dancing, acting, singing, and writing.
+I am a movement artist, relaying action through practices of choreography, dance-theatre, theatre performance, dramaturgy, writing, and movement direction.

 My practice is always incomplete, because movement is born without dying.
 It continuously articulates, animates, and negotiates experience through a matter and tactility we all have access to.
 The body is the first place we are.
 It’s a form meant to stretch, bend, and collapse; we seed conflict here, we unearth resolution.
 I create movement by first considering behavior: the engine of action.
 Here, I am constantly searching for the thick of meaning; parsing through contradictions, collisions, disruptions, divisions.
 For every clue I find, a new question unravels, and my heartbeat quickens.
 I locate myself on this edge–the verge of the unknown, eyes forward, breath held.